6192-sp24/lab0/Installation.md

 e.g.,
 ```
-export PATH=/usr/local/bsc-2023.07-ubuntu-20.04/bin:$PATH

-# or if you had renamed it...

 export PATH=/usr/local/bsc/bin:$PATH

+# or if you had not renamed it...

 ```
+export PATH=/usr/local/bsc-2023.07-<OS>/bin:$PATH

 After you add that to `~/.bashrc`, run `source ~/.bashrc` to update your path.

-You may also need `sudo apt-get install libtcl8.6 make build-essential` if they are not installed to compile labs.
+Debian/Ubuntu users: You may also need `sudo apt-get install libtcl8.6 make build-essential` if they are not installed to compile labs.
+You may need `sudo apt-get update` before.

 ## Installation Method 2 -- Second easy one -- To run BSC in the docker